 Rigorous Opportunities for Young-children to Accelerate Language: Effects of the Sobrato Early Academic Language (SEAL) Model

-The School of Education is leading a professional development program called Project ROYAL (Rigorous Opportunities for Young-children to Accelerate Language): Effects of the Sobrato Early Academic Language (SEAL) Model.
-The two primary goals of Project ROYAL are to improve and increase classroom strategies in grades TK-3 to advance outcomes of English Learners and other students and to help build the bilingual teacher pipeline and support a replicable model.
+In 2016, The School of Education lead a professional development program titled Project ROYAL (Rigorous Opportunities for Young-children to Accelerate Language): Effects of the Sobrato Early Academic Language (SEAL) Model.
+The two primary goals of Project ROYAL were to improve and increase classroom strategies in grades TK-3 to advance outcomes of English Learners and other students and to help build the bilingual teacher pipeline and support a replicable model.

-Funded by the U.S. Department of Education, the multi-year grant project includes partnerships with the Los Angeles Unified School District (LAUSD) - Local District Central, LAUSD's Multicultural and Multilingual Education Department (MMED), the Wexford Institute, and the Sobrato Family Foundation (SFF), developer of the SEAL Model.
-The project will provide intensive professional development to 84 in-service teachers and 18 LMU School of Education pre-service teachers.
-Also, the Center for Equity for English Learners at LMU will research the effects of the SEAL model.
+Funded by the U.S. Department of Education, the multi-year grant project included partnerships with the Los Angeles Unified School District (LAUSD) - Local District Central, LAUSD's Multicultural and Multilingual Education Department (MMED), the Wexford Institute, and the Sobrato Family Foundation (SFF), developer of the SEAL Model.
+The project provided intensive professional development to 84 in-service teachers and 18 LMU School of Education pre-service teachers.
+Additionally, the Center for Equity for English Learners at LMU researched the effects of the SEAL model.

 Visit our ROYAL scholars page for highlights of our program scholars.